Price Lists in Zoho Books

 Check the Would you like to enable Price Lists? option to enable the feature.
 If you wish to disable the feature, uncheck the box.

-- You can now start creating customised price lists for your customers.
+- You can now start creating customized price lists for your customers.

 Creating a New Price List